tenortim/goppstats/README.md

 Goppstats is a tool that can be used to query multiple OneFS clusters for partitioned performance workoad statistics data via Isilon's OneFS API (PAPI).
 It uses a pluggable backend module for processing the results of those queries.
-The current version supports three backend types: [Influxdb](https://www.influxdata.com/), [Prometheus](https://prometheus.io/), and a no-op discard backend useful for testing. he InfluxDB backend sends query results to an InfluxDB server.
+The current version supports three backend types: [Influxdb](https://www.influxdata.com/), [Prometheus](https://prometheus.io/), and a no-op discard backend useful for testing.
+The InfluxDB backend sends query results to an InfluxDB server.
 The Prometheus backend spawns an http Web server per-cluster that serves the metrics via the "/metrics" endpoint.
 The partitioned performance workload data is available in the InfluxDB database under the "cluster.performance.dataset.N" keys and in Prometheus as metrics of the form: "isilon\_ppstat\_metric1{\_metric2}*{\_workload-type}\_field".

 ## Installation Instructions